NautilusXV/AoNoKisekiPC/README.md

 Extract contents to your Ao No Kiseki install directory

+For future updates, delete the previous pack/version and also overwrite if asked.

 ## Notes

 I use Kaldaien's SpecialK to inject the textures into Ao. https://tinyurl.com/KaldaienSpecialK